 Have you ever wondered whether you should throw away your intermittent catheters after you use them once?
 If so, you’re not the only one.

 We sometimes hear from people who have been told that it’s safe or economical to reuse their intermittent catheters.
 Some people think it’s a way to reduce their plastic use.
 However, there’s a very good reason why you may not want to risk washing and reusing your catheters!

 The Surprise Risk of Washing and Reusing Catheters

-Multiple tests in professional research settings have indicated that there is a risk of contracting UTIs when reusing catheters even if the intermittent catheters are cleaned between uses.
+Multiple tests in professional research settings indicate a risk of infection when reusing catheters.
+Even if researchers cleaned the catheters, the risk remained.

 In one laboratory test using PVC urethral catheters, it was found that a full antibacterial washing method still failed to sanitize 67% of the catheters.

-No matter what your method of cleaning a catheter may be, pathogens and organisms, including E. coli, are often left behind in the tube and on its surface, and these can cause infections and illness.
+No matter what your method of cleaning a catheter may be, pathogens and organisms, including E. coli, get left behind, which can cause infections and illness.

 This is why you will see a small symbol that looks like a 2 with a slash over it (pictured to the right) printed on every catheter package.
 You can find out all about the rest of the symbols of your catheter’s packaging and what they mean in this helpful blog.